Breakthrough/PySceneDetect/docs/cli.rst

 .. option:: -o DIR, --output DIR

   Output directory for created files.
 If unset, working directory will be used.
-May be overriden by command options.
+May be overridden by command options.

 .. option:: -c FILE, --config FILE